mariamhossamdiab/web_scrabing_mobaily/README.md

 BeautifulSoup processes the HTML content of the results page, extracting relevant product details (e.g., price, title, URL).

-Output Generation:
+# Output Generation:

 The extracted data is stored in a structured format using Pandas and exported to an Excel file (output_data.xlsx).

-Purpose:
+# Purpose:

 This project is designed for e-commerce data collection, allowing users to scrape product details and prices for multiple brands or keywords from a specific website.
 This can be useful for price comparison, market analysis, or inventory management.

-Strengths of Your Project:
+# Strengths of My Project:

 Automated Data Collection: Eliminates the need for manual data gathering from the website.